jarret/onionstudio/README.md

 If you provide a .png file of a different color depth, the colors will be clamped to 12 bits of precision per pixel.

-If you provide a .png file with alpha channel transparency, the transparent pixels will be dropped from the purchase, allowing you to cleanly place irregularly-shaped images on top of others.
+If you provide a .png file with alpha channel transparency, the transparent pixels will be dropped from the purchase allowing you to place irregularly-shaped images.

 ### Pricing

-Each pixel costs 1 satoshi to draw, which is inexpensive, unless you are drawing a large .png image, for which the costs can add up quickly.
-The scripts will require you to opt-in with the `--big` flag to draw more than 1000 pixels in one instruction.
+Each pixel costs 1 satoshi to draw, which is relatively inexpensive unless you are drawing a large .png image.The scripts will require you to opt-in with the `--big` flag to gain acknowledgement you intend to draw more than 1000 pixels in one instruction.
 It is suggested that you test things out with small draws to validate your setup and understanding before getting more ambitious.

 ### Drawing via Standalone Client

 In this repository, the [onionstudio-draw.py](onionstudio-draw.py) executable will draw pixels via your provided input parameters.
 However, it will need to be pointed at the JSON-RPC file of your running C-Lightning node which is typically in your `lightning-dir`.
-You will also need to choose between `manual` and `png` mode for the style of drawing.
+You will also need to choose between `pixel` and `png` mode for the style of drawing.

 ```
-$ ./onionstudio-draw.py /path/to/lightining-dir/bitcoin/lightning-rpc manual -h
+$ ./onionstudio-draw.py ~/lightningd-run/lightning-dir/bitcoin/lightning-rpc manual -h
 usage: onion-draw.py lightning_rpc manual [-h] pixels

 positional arguments: